Car Accidents Caused by Vehicle Manufacturing Defects

 deployed airbag

 An often-overlooked cause of motor vehicle accidents is auto defects and equipment malfunctions.
-Not only do faulty car parts cause crashes, but they can also result in severe injury or death, even from minor impacts.
+Defective automobile components not only lead to accidents but can also lead to severe injuries or even fatalities, even in minor collisions.

 In this article: